 Don’t Avoid Fats

 Fat has become something of a dirty word in modern society.
 It’s often assumed that eating fat makes you fat.
-But it’s a myth that all fat is harmful to the body.
-The fat you find in a greasy cheeseburger is not the same as that found in avocado or olive oil.
+However, it’s a myth that all fat is harmful to the body.
+The fat you find in a greasy cheeseburger is not quite the same as that found in avocado or olive oil.

-Here’s our quick guide to fat, and how you should include it in your diet.
+Here’s our quick guide to fat, and exactly how you should include it in your diet.

 First, Are All Fats The Same?

 No. There are three main fats to be aware of: Saturated, trans and unsaturated.

 This is the kind of fat commonly found in red meat, dairy products and baked products.
-Diets high in saturated fat are at risk of high cholesterol and subsequent heart problems.
-You should keep the amount of saturated fat in your diet low – under 10% of your daily calorie consumption.
-You can lower your saturated fat intake by trimming visible fat off meat and swapping your dairy products for soy or plant-based alternatives.
+Diets high in saturated fat are thought to be at risk of high cholesterol and subsequent heart problems.
+You should keep the amount of saturated fat in your diet low – the government recommends under 10% of your daily calorie consumption.
+You can lower your saturated fat intake by trimming visible fat off meat and going for low-fat dairy options.

-Bonus Tip: Sources of saturated fat such as coconut oil and palm oil are also sources of medium chain triglycerides.
-This means their make-up makes your body find them very easy to break down into energy, and has been linked to improvements in metabolism.
-So, don’t necessarily exclude these products from your diet even if you are cutting down on saturated fat.
+Sources of saturated fat such as coconut oil are also sources of medium-chain triglycerides.
+This is thought to make them easier to break down into energy, and has been linked to improvements in metabolism.
+So, don’t necessarily exclude these products from your diet – even if you’re cutting down on saturated fat.

 This is the fat you should avoid the most.
-It is an unnatural fat that occurs in food production.
-It is created by artificially making healthy fats more solid at room temperature and adding preservatives.
+Trans fat an unnatural fat that occurs during food production.
 These fats are also linked to a rise in cholesterol, as well as an increased risk of diabetes.
-It is found in products such as margarine, long-lasting baked goods and fried foods – so not too hard to spot as unhealthy!
+They’re found in products such as margarine, long-lasting baked goods and fried food.

 You can often spot them in the ingredients as “hydrogenated oil” or “partially hydrogenated oil”.
 Don’t be fooled – they have none of the benefits of the oils below.